royNiladri/js-big-decimal/README.md

 ## Operations

 ### bigDecimal(number)
-Create a new objet of type BigDecimal.
+Create a new object of type BigDecimal.
 Supports parameters of type `number` and `string`.
 If string passed cannot be parsed as a number error is thrown.
 It is recommended to use string as it circumvents the issue of precision with JS native `float` implementation and max limit for `integer`.

 It supports exponentiation, but only with integral exponent.